 Ingredients

-- 17.6 oz (500 g) hulled buckwheat kernels (2.6 cups) - MUST be hulled, raw buckwheat kernels/groats for this recipe to work
+- 500 g (2⅔ cups) raw hulled buckwheat kernels - MUST be hulled, raw buckwheat groats for this recipe to work

 Instructions

-- Transfer the rinsed buckwheat to a large bowl.
-Cover the kernels with a large volume of cold water, ensuring they are fully submerged.
-Cover the bowl with a clean cloth and let it sit for 6 to 7 hours.
+- Soak the buckwheat: Rinse the hulled buckwheat kernels under cold water until the water runs clear, removing any dust or impurities.
+Transfer the rinsed buckwheat to a large bowl and cover with plenty of cold water, ensuring the kernels are fully submerged.
+Cover with a clean cloth and refrigerate for 6 to 7 hours. (see notes)

-- Pour the blended buckwheat batter back into the bowl.
-Cover it again and let it sit at room temperature for 12 to 24 hours (please see notes to determine how long you should leave it to ferment based on your climate).
-Once fermented, you will notice a very slight rise, and the mixture should be slightly bubbly inside.
+- Ferment: Pour the blended buckwheat batter back into the bowl.
+Cover and let it sit at room temperature for 12 to 24 hours (timing will vary depending on your climate; refer to the timing chart and tips above to double-check).
+Once fermented, you will notice the mixture should be slightly bubbly inside.

-- Remove the bread from the loaf pan and let it cool completely before slicing.
-This is important to get the best texture.
-Now, enjoy your homemade, healthy buckwheat bread!
+- Cool down: Remove the bread from the loaf pan and let it cool completely before slicing.
+This step is important for the best texture.
+Enjoy your homemade buckwheat bread!

 Video